YilinGu1010/final/README.md

 ### Background

 Landslides are destructive natural events frequently triggered by earthquakes or intense rainfall, posing serious risks to infrastructure and human life.
 Prompt and accurate identification of areas affected by landslides is essential for effective post-disaster response.
-Additionally, landslide scars can play a crucial role in informing hydrogeological models used to evaluate slope stability (Montgomery & Dietrich, 1994).
+Additionally, landslide scars can play a crucial role in informing hydrogeological models used to evaluate slope stability (Montgomery & Dietrich, 1994)(Karakas et al,.
+2024)(Görüm et al,.
+2023)(Heidarzadeh et al,.
+2023).
 Satellite-based remote sensing provides a powerful means of monitoring vast or hard-to-access regions, with optical imagery offering valuable spectral data for detecting vegetation depletion and surface disruption.
 In particular, the Sentinel-2 satellite, known for its high-resolution multispectral capabilities, is particularly well-suited for mapping landslide events.

 On February 6, 2023, a magnitude 7.8 earthquake struck the border region between Turkey and Syria, triggering over 2,596 landslides (Kocaman, Sultan, et al., 2025).
 Landslides can lead to secondary disasters, causing some great damages.
 Assessing landslide risk in the surrounding areas is therefore of critical importance.
 This project focuses on the epicentral region, where landslides are densely concentrated.
 Moreover, the selected area features very low cloud cover in both pre- and post-earthquake Sentinel-2 imagery, providing favorable conditions for conducting this analysis.